joshwertheim/sandlotbot/README.md

 * @settopic - sets the new topic for the day's game
 * @settopic append *str* - will set the topic for the day's game *and* add the string that follows *append*
 * @status - prints the status of the current game (not always up-to-date because json isn't constantly updated on mlb.com)
+* @exit - bot closes up shop and disconnects from the default server (freenode in this case)

 Obviously there's a bit of overlap here.
 Hoping to consolidate these in the near future if possible.
 Suggestions are welcome!